-The name of the Designated Safeguarding Lead will be clearly displayed in the gym, with a statement explaining the programme's role in referring and monitoring cases where safeguarding concerns are raised.
+The name of the Designated Safeguarding Lead is clearly displayed in the gym, with a statement explaining the programme's role in referring and monitoring cases where safeguarding concerns are raised.
+Should a concern need to raised regarding the DSL please contact the gym owner.